brown9804/CommunicationsEngineeringDesignsHub/ASK_Modulation/Ideal/README.md

-# ASK Pass Band modulation in a noisy environment
+# ASK Pass Band Modulation in a Noisy Environment

  ------------------------------------------
 ### University of Costa Rica